RemitzSoftware/FEInterview/README.md

 ### Part 1
 Let's create a single page report:

-* Doesn't need to be fancy - you can use default styling from any CSS framework you like.
+* Doesn't need to be fancy - you can use default styling from any CSS framework you like
-* Table view is fine.
+* Table view is fine
 * Make an "API call" to the `GET#/reports/clients` endpoint to retrieve data
-    * Just use the mock data provided in `data.json` file.
+    * Just use the mock data provided in `data.json` file
     * Bonus: Use `axios-mock-adapter` library to make API calls to: `https://api.example.com/reports/clients` and have it return the contents of `data.json`
 * In report show:
     * Client name